 Sharon’s coaching and facilitation is informed by her own background as a sales and marketing executive, turnaround lead, and entrepreneur.
-Before launching Point Road, she worked in the professional services arena for nearly a decade where she worked alongside executives and their teams to make positive change real in the evolving worlds of health care and higher education.
+Before launching Point Road, she worked in the professional services arena for nearly a decade where she partnered executives and their teams to make positive change in the evolving worlds of health care and higher education.
 Sharon is a natural problem solver and enjoys diving into a creative process and getting things done in equal measure.

 Point Road Studios has provided Sharon the opportunity to collaborate with a diverse set of clients from global organizations like Procter and Gamble and Yale University to creative small businesses like Sanabria & Co. and StoryMine.
 What all of her clients share is a common goal.
 They are ready to set a clear and compelling vision.
 Lead from a place of intention.
 And act with a sense of alignment and purpose.

 Sharon’s own professional development is grounded in the belief that the best results are achieved by leading with vision, trusting your intuition, investing in the growth of those around you, and daring to think outside of what has always been.